Trade Forex Trading

 How to Trade Classic Bullish Divergence and Bearish Divergence - Classic Bullish vs Classic Bearish Divergence

-In Forex trading, classic divergence is used as a possible sign for a Forex trend reversal and is used by traders when looking for an area where price could reverse and start going in the opposite direction.
+In Forex trading, classic divergence is used as a possible sign for a trend reversal and is used by traders when looking for an area where price could reverse and begin going in the opposite market direction.
 For this reason this setup is used as a low risk entry method and also as an accurate way of exit out of a currency trade.

-This trading strategy is a low risk method to sell near the top or buy near the bottom, this makes the risk on your trades are very small relative to the potential reward.
-However, this is one method with very many whipsaws and most traders do not recommend using it.
+This strategy is a low risk technique to sell near the top or buy near the bottom, this makes the risk on your trades are very small relative to the potential reward.
+However, this is one technique with very many whipsaws and most traders don't recommend using it.

 Divergence in Trading is also used to predict the optimum point at which to exit a trade.
 If you already have an open trade that is already profitable, a good way to spot a profit taking level would be the point where you spot this setup.

-There are two types, based on the direction of the Forex trend:
+There are 2 types, based on the direction of the trend:

 1. Classic Bullish divergence